The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Experimental Validation and Sensitivity Analysis

-Because line lengths in multiline TRL calibration are only relevant through the eigenvalue formulation, we consider only the normalized error terms obtained via eigendecomposition.
-These normalized error terms are derived from the original error box model in \eqref{eq:2.1} as follows:
+Because line lengths in multiline TRL calibration affect only the eigenvalue formulation, we consider only the normalized error terms obtained via eigendecomposition and analyze the error from the MC analysis.
+These normalized error terms are derived from the error box model in \eqref{eq:2.1} as follows:

-For the values of the error box model, we assumed ideal thru networks, i.e., $\bs{A} = \bs{B} = \bs{I}$ in \eqref{eq:2.1}.
-This ensures both normalized error boxes $\widetilde{\bs{A}}$ and $\widetilde{\bs{B}}$ are equal to identity matrix and are frequency independent.
-This approach simplifies comparisons across the covered frequency range by eliminating noise shaping by the network response.

-We compare the commercial ISS line lengths to an optimized set based on the objective function in \eqref{eq:3.6}, as well as to lengths derived from the Golomb sparse ruler.
-To ensure a fair comparison, we constrain our solutions to match the commercial ISS: the same number of lines, the same maximum length, and quantization in steps of $50\,\mu\mathrm{m}$ (i.e., all lengths are some integer multiple of $50\,\mu\mathrm{m}$).
-The results, summarized by the mean absolute error (MAE) over the MC trials and shown in Fig.~\ref{fig:4.2}, reveal two frequency regions with apparent differences: 35–50\,GHz and 70–90\,GHz.
-Although the commercial ISS line lengths exhibit higher uncertainty in these regions, their performance is otherwise comparable to both the optimized and Golomb sets.
-There are regions where the commercial ISS line lengths perform better, such as around 60\,GHz, but the differences at 35–50\,GHz and 70–90\,GHz are the most pronounced.
+The error boxes used in the simulation were obtained from a reference multiline TRL calibration of the ISS measurements.
+These serve as the baseline against which the error is quantified.
+In each MC trial, the synthetic CPW line data is embedded into these measured error boxes and perturbed by correlated noise drawn from the estimated sample covariance, producing realistic raw measurements that capture the frequency-dependent characteristics of the VNA and probe interface.
+The results, summarized by the mean absolute error (MAE) of the normalized error terms over the MC trials, are shown in Fig.~\ref{fig:4.14}.
+Two frequency regions of particular interest are highlighted: $36$--$46\,\mathrm{GHz}$ and $72$--$86\,\mathrm{GHz}$, where the commercial ISS exhibits elevated MAE.
+Although the commercial ISS line lengths yield higher MAE in these two regions, the error is still considered low overall, and all kits perform comparably outside these ranges.

-This experiment demonstrates that the optimized line lengths produce a more uniform distribution of error across frequency.
-This is due to the loss function, which minimizes both the flatness of the eigenvalue and the worst-case value.
-The behavior also correlates with the inverse eigenvalue of the multiline TRL calibration, which is proportional to the sensitivity of the eigenvectors, as discussed in Section~\ref{sec:3a} and \eqref{eq:3.2}.
-Fig.~\ref{fig:4.3} illustrates this, showing that the frequency ranges with higher mean absolute error in the MC analysis also correspond to higher inverse eigenvalue for the commercial ISS line lengths, compared to the optimized and Golomb sets.
+The two highlighted frequency ranges correspond to sensitive regions of the commercial ISS calibration kit, as evident from the effective phase dips in Fig.~\ref{fig:4.12}.
+This behavior also correlates with the inverse eigenvalue $1/\lambda$ of the multiline TRL calibration, which is proportional to the sensitivity of the eigenvector solution, as discussed in Section~\ref{sec:2c}.
+Fig.~\ref{fig:4.15} depicts $1/\lambda$ for all considered kits, showing that the frequency ranges with higher MAE in the MC analysis correspond to peaks in $1/\lambda$ for the commercial ISS line lengths.
+For the optimized and Golomb sets, the effective phase is more uniform across frequency.
+Their inverse eigenvalue profiles exhibit localized peaks (e.g., around $50\,\mathrm{GHz}$) that are higher than those of the commercial ISS at the same frequencies, but these peaks follow a consistent, low-amplitude ripple pattern rather than the isolated spikes seen in the commercial ISS.